Schatten-von Neumann classes of integral operators: Applications

 \end{cor} Again, Corollary \ref{COR:subexamples} is an immediate consequence of Theorem \ref{extahk} and the corresponding spectral asymptotics results.

 Let us mention two further important special cases of the settings (C1) and (C2) of Corollary \ref{COR:subexamples}:

 (C1) In particular, the result of the setting (C1) also holds with the same indices if any of the manifolds $M_i$ is a connected orientable compact strictly pseudo-convex CR manifold of dimension $2n+1$.
 For the required spectral asymptotics see, e.g. \cite{Kokarev-CR}.
+In this case one considers asymptotics for the counting function of a sub-Laplacian corresponding to a pseudo-Hermitian structure.

 (C2) If $\mathcal{L}_i$ is not the sub-Laplacian but a Laplacian (Casimir element) on a compact Lie group $\Omega_i$ of dimension $n_i$ then we have $Q_i=n_i$.
 In the setting of operators on a compact Lie group $G$ conditions for the membership in Schatten-von Neumann classes were given in \cite{dr13:schatten} also in terms of global matrix symbols on $G\times\widehat{G}$.
 We can refer to \cite{rt:book, rt:groups} for the corresponding analysis and its relations to the representation theory of compact Lie groups.